ssm/ssm-hitch/README.md

 * **domains**: A hash used to create hitch::domain resources, for use with hiera. (optional, default {})

+* **manage_repo**: If true, install installs the `epel-release` package on Red Hat OS family so Hitch can be installed. (optional, default true on RedHat, otherwise false)

 ### define: hitch::domain

 Configure a domain in hitch.conf, and generate the PEM file used to